Posts in "SaaS"

 4. The Technical Reality Gap: When Reliability Doesn’t Match Marketing

 B2B SaaS startups fail when they promise what their technology can’t deliver.
-Like Elon Musk.
+Like Elon Musk, but without the army of fanboys.
 The sales pitch is compelling, demos polished, but the software just doesn’t work.
 This gap creates trust problems that are hard to recover from.

 When Technical Debt Becomes Bankruptcy